Rosualdo is just an ordinary person with an extraordinary God, who wants to spread God’s words and love through writing articles and poems.

 Christians have a constant feeding on the word of God at the Church, home bible study, evangelical missions, seminars, founding anniversaries, and all gatherings associated with preaching and teaching.
 The purpose of this feeding is for personal growth (1 Peter 2:2).
 But when a Christian is in the growth stage and became strong, most of them were derailed from the path of true Christianity.
-Growth stage is a dangerous stage because spiritual lapses frequently occur.
-Most minds and hearts fall short from the real essence of God's purpose.
+The growth stage is dangerous because spiritual lapses frequently occur.
+Most minds and hearts fall short of the real essence of God's purpose.
 Most Christians are not aware of the track they walk on.
 They journey on the path away from God's light.
 A Christian should consider these things for enlightenment.

 Some Lapses of a Christian Mind